1. To access books, journals, scholarly databases and standards from off site while you work from home:

 ProQuest currently includes the Coronavirus Research Database, a "free health and medical research database for openly available content related to the COVID-19 outbreak" made available during the pandemic.

-There is also a listing of Open Access databases, with an emphasis on science and technology.
+There is a listing of Open Access databases, with an emphasis on science and technology.

 LANL employees: You can now schedule a remote instructional session with a librarian from LANL’s Research Library.
 The meeting will take place on Webex and can involve as many people as you want to attend the session.
 The session can cover anything from a general overview of library resources to more specific resources and tools, such as Los Alamos Authors, RASSTI, or creating an ORCiD profile.

-If you are interested in setting up a library instruction session, contact the library via the chat box on this page or see this RL blog post for more information.
+If you are interested in setting up a library instruction session, request training here.